alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 However, there is still some privacy: neither knows the exact wealth of the other.

-If the ideal world with Faith is the best we can do, then we should expect a world without Faith to act the same. $$f(x,y)$$ must be given to Alice and Bob, giving the final definition.
+Since $$f(x,y)$$ must be given to Alice and Bob, the best we can do is learn nothing more than what was learnable from $$f(x,y)$$.
+This gives the final definition.

-**A computation protocol between Alice and Bob is secure if Alice learns only information computable from $$x$$ and $$f(x,y)$$, and Bob learns only information computable from $$y$$ and $$f(x,y)$$**
+**A protocol between Alice and Bob is secure if Alice learns only information computable from $$x$$ and $$f(x,y)$$, and Bob learns only information computable from $$y$$ and $$f(x,y)$$**
 {: .centered }

-(Side note: this is an informal defintion.
-The true definitions use simulators, like zero-knowledge proofs.
-Don't worry if this doesn't make sense, it won't show up in later sections.)
+(Side note: if you've seen zero-knowledge proofs, this may seem familiar.
+If you haven't, don't worry, it won't show up in later section.)

 Armed with a security definition, we can start constructing the protocol.
 Before doing so, we'll need a few cryptographic assumptions.